OISF/suricata/doc/userguide/rules/meta.rst

    requires: version >= 7.0.4 < 8 | >= 8.0.3

-to express that a rules requires version 7.0.4 or greater, but less than 8, **OR** greater than or equal to 8.0.3.
+to express that a rule requires version 7.0.4 or greater, but less than 8, **OR** greater than or equal to 8.0.3.
 Which could be useful if a keyword wasn't added until 7.0.4 and the 8.0.3 patch releases, as it would not exist in 8.0.1.